 Since the commencement of our operations in 2015, we have devoted substantially all of our resources in support of our product development efforts, hiring personnel, raising capital to support and expand such activities and providing general and administrative support for these operations.
-We have not generated any revenue from product sales and have funded our operations primarily from our IPO completed in July 2020, the issuance of convertible promissory notes, private placements of our preferred stock, the secondary offering of our common stock completed in April 2022, the proceeds from the sale of our common stock pursuant to the "at-the-market" equity offering program (the "ATM Offering Program"), and with proceeds from a previous collaboration with GlaxoSmithKline.
-In October 2023, we announced cost containment measures, which included a reduction in and reallocation of headcount combined with a stringent cap on future headcount growth, as well as planned centralization of operations to a single location.
-We continue to work to sublease portions of our previous collaboration, leased corporate office space in South San Francisco.
-We have incurred a net loss of \$64.1 million \$89.7 million and \$52.9 million \$81.3 million during the six nine months ended June 30, 2023 September 30, 2023 and 2022, respectively, and \$113.8 million and \$86.1 million during the years ended December 31, 2022 and 2021, respectively, and we expect to continue to incur significant losses for the foreseeable future.
-As of June 30, 2023 September 30, 2023, we had an accumulated deficit of \$382.0 million \$407.7 million.
-At June 30, 2023 As of September 30, 2023, we had cash, cash equivalents, restricted cash and investments of \$302.2 million \$278.4 million.
+We have incurred net operating losses since inception and have not generated any revenue from product sales and have funded our operations primarily from our IPO completed in July 2020, sales.
+In the issuance of convertible promissory notes, private placements of our preferred stock, the secondary offering of our common stock completed in April 2022, the proceeds from the sale of our common stock pursuant to the "at-the-market" equity offering program (the "ATM Offering Program"), and with proceeds from a previous collaboration with GlaxoSmithKline.
+In October 2023, we announced cost containment measures, which included a reduction in and re-allocation of headcount combined with a stringent cap on future, headcount growth, as well as planned centralization of operations to a single location.
+We continue to work to sublease portions of our leased corporate office space in South San Francisco.
+We have incurred a net loss of \$89.7 million and \$81.3 million during the nine months ended September 30, 2023 and 2022, respectively, and \$113.8 million and \$86.1 million during the years ended December 31, 2022 and 2021, respectively, and we expect to continue to incur significant losses for the foreseeable future.
+As of September 30, 2023, we had an accumulated deficit of \$407.7 million.
+As of September 30, 2023, we had cash, cash equivalents, restricted cash and investments of \$278.4 million.

-We expect our operating expenses to significantly increase as we continue to develop and seek regulatory approvals for our product candidates, engage in other research and development activities to expand our pipeline of product candidates, maintain and expand our intellectual property portfolio, maintain and expand our product manufacturing capabilities, and ultimately establish a commercial organization.
+We expect that our operating expenses will significantly increase as we continue to develop and seek regulatory approvals for our product candidates, continue to engage in other research and development activities to expand our pipeline of product candidates, maintain and expand our intellectual property portfolio, maintain and expand our product manufacturing capabilities, and ultimately establish a commercial organization.
+We have funded our operations primarily through the issuance of Company stock and intend to raise additional capital to fund operations until such time that we are able to generate sufficient revenues to cover our operating expenses.
+We may seek additional funding through the issuance of common stock, including through our ATM Offering Program, other equity or debt financing or collaborations or partnerships with other companies.
+The amount and timing of our future funding requirements will depend on many factors, including, among other things, the pace and results of our clinical development efforts for our product candidates.
+We may not be able to raise additional capital on terms acceptable to us, or at all.
+Any failure to raise capital as and when needed would compromise our ability to execute our business plan and may cause us to undertake further cost containment measures and/or significantly delay, scale back or discontinue the development of some of our programs.
 We have also incurred increased operating expenses since becoming a public company, which we expect will further increase when we are no longer able to rely on certain "emerging growth company" exemptions we are afforded under the Jumpstart Our Business Startups Act (the "JOBS Act") as further described under "-JOBS Act" below.
-Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials, and our expenditures on other research and development activities.
+Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials, and our expenditures on other research and development activities. year-to-year.